-National Eligibility cum Entrance Test (NEET) will be conducted by the NTA on Sunday, 3rd of May 2020.
+National Eligibility cum Entrance Test (NEET) will be conducted by the NTA on 13th September 2020.
 Knowing the syllabus will benefit the aspirants in the thorough preparation of the examination.
 As per the MCI (Medical Council of India), the exam syllabus is planned after reviewing the syllabus prescribed by various State as well as NCERT and COBSE (Council of Boards of School Education in India) to ensure uniformity in the medical education across the country.
 NEET Physics Syllabus is the combination of concepts taught in class 11th and class 12th Physics.

 Given Below is the list of all the topics included in class 11th NEET 2020 Physics syllabus.